phst/lltxplatform/README.rst

     the name of the font as reported by the operating system.
 This name is platform-dependent and largely arbitrary; there is no guarantee that the name is present or meaningful, and the names are not guaranteed to be unique within the fonts array.
-On Windows, the string is encoded in UTF-8;
-    on OS X and Linux, the encoding depends on the configuration of the operating system.
+On Windows and OS X, the string is encoded in UTF-8; on Linux, the encoding depends on the configuration of the operating system.
 If the font name cannot be obtained, this field is ``nil``.